-This Amendment No. 1 to the Registration Statement on Form S-1 of EnteroMedics Inc. (File No. 333-170503) is being filed for the purposes of: (i) adding a share sensitivity analysis paragraph to the section entitled "Dilution," (ii) revising the description of the exercise period of the underwriter's warrant to conform its terms with the requirements of the Financial Industry Regulatory Authority (FINRA), (iii) updating the description of the Company's intellectual property and (iv) revising the Subscription Form included as part of Exhibit 4.3 to clarify that the shares to be issued upon exercise of the warrants will be issued in book-entry format.
+This Amendment No. 2 to the Registration Statement on Form S-1 of EnteroMedics Inc. (File No. 333-170503) is being filed for the purposes of: (i) revising the description of the exercise period of the underwriter's warrant to conform its terms with the requirements of the Financial Industry Regulatory Authority (FINRA) and (ii) adding a clarification sentence to the introductory paragraphs in the section entitled "Principal Stockholders."